mylastore/koa-blog-api/README.md

 ## Installing / Getting started
 Important: create a root directory ./logs/log this is where the logs will be saved and copy .example.env to .env and add all your credentials.
+Make sure you have redis up and running for rate limiting to work.
+If you prefer not to run it on development you can just uncomment redis ratelimit on the indes.js file.

 ``` bash
 # install dependencies